Manaslu Circuit Trek Key Highlights

 The Cost of the Trekking permits

-From September to November: USD 100 per person in the first seven nights and USD 15 extra per person each day after the eighth night.
+From September to November: USD 100 per person for the first seven nights and USD 15 extra per person each day after the eighth night.

 From December to August: USD 75 per person for the initial seven days, and USD 10 extra per person each day after the eighth.